tehbaconvr/Banana/README.md

 While *Grate* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies can result in a ban from the game.
 Use *Grate* at your own risk and only in modded lobbies.

 ## Bugs and issues
-If you encounter any bugs or issues while using *Bark*, please report them on the mod's GitHub page.
+If you encounter any bugs or issues while using *Grate*, please report them on the mod's GitHub page.
 I will do my best to address them as soon as possible.

 ## Contributing
 If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

 ## Credits
-*Bark* was created by KyleTheScientist.
+*Grate* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.
 Special thanks to my little brother Asher for helping me test :)

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-* Orignal Bark Mod by kylethescientist pls show them love!
+* Orignal Grate Mod by kylethescientist pls show them love!